 I live just down the road from the Bath House, work as a landscape architect and have children at Parkside Community College.
 I like to get embedded in local community activities and, for the past couple of years, have helped to run the Mill Road Winter Fair.
 Lifecraft is a new experience for me, as I’m more used to working in the environmental sector, but I’m learning fast!
 I’m helping to build confidence and partnerships and am currently coordinating Lifecraft’s fundraising activities.

 I have been a member of Lifecraft for many years.
 I have worked as a receptionist, facilitator for the Hearing Voices Group and taken part in several projects.
 I am keen to promote mental health issues and tackle stigma.
-I am currently Treasurer at Lifecraft.
+I am currently the Chair of the Trustees at Lifecraft.